CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### CivicActions

-CivicActions has developed a contingincy plan for that addresses:
+CivicActions has developed a contingency plan for that addresses:
-1. Essential missions, business functions and associated contingency requirements
+1. Essential missions, business functions, and associated contingency requirements
 2. Recovery objectives, restoration priorities, and metrics
-3. Roles and responsibilities are identified in the CP and includes the ISCP Director, Incident Commander (IC), CivicActions Coordinator, and CivicActions Information System Security Officer (ISSO).
+3. Roles and responsibilities are identified in the CP and include the ISCP Director, Incident Commander (IC), CivicActions Coordinator, and CivicActions Information System Security Officer (ISSO).
 4. Maintaining essential missions and business functions despite an information system disruption, compromise, or failure
 5. Full information system restoration without deterioration of the security safeguards originally planned and implemented
 6. The ISCP is reviewed and approved by ISCP Director, Incident Commander (IC), CivicActions ISSO and the System Owner annually.